Sohs435/PYNQ-Z2-FPGA-HFT-Pipeline/docs/phase5_weighted_decision.md

 \frac{\sum_{k=0}^{31} M_{2,k}}{32}
 $$

-Because `M_2` is twice the true midpoint, `trend` is expressed in twice-price units.
+(Latex acting up will fix) Because `M_2` is twice the true midpoint, `trend` is expressed in twice-price units.
 The weighted-decision constants must be calibrated for that scale.

 ### Eligible-update gate